Top Five Reasons to Embrace Float Nursing

 Ask any experienced travel nurse and they’ll tell you that at some point, you’ll probably be asked to float, and we’re not talking about heading to a swimming pool or one of those new trendy spas.
 But what is a float pool and exactly what is a float nurse?
 If you’ve never thought about the benefits of being a float nurse, we got you!

 Unfortunately, “floating” has become the equivalent of organic chemistry for the working RN—a real pain in the tush.
-We get it, it can be uncomfortable to join a nursing float pool to float to different units, especially in a hospital you’re unfamiliar with.
+We get it, it can be uncomfortable to join a nursing float pool and float to different units, especially in a hospital you’re unfamiliar with.
 But truth be told, you’re there because the hospital needs you because they’re understaffed.
 And that’s usually the case in more than one unit.
 While some travelers reject working as a float nurse or ask to keep pool nursing out of their contract, remember, it’s job security.
 When a hospital needs travelers and you say yes to working as a floating nurse, you’re solidifying your worth as a traveler and a team member.

 Pardon the broken record over here, but it needs to be said again: as a traveler, you have to be okay with stepping out of your comfort zone.
 It’s what separates you from your permanent counterparts—the willingness to leave the comfort of your hometown, family and friends in exchange for adventure (and often, a better paycheck).
 If it were easy, everyone would do it, right?